Cost of LivingUpdated May 2026

 Is Columbus Cheap or Expensive for Rent Prices?

-Why does rent prices cost less in Columbus? an insurance-and-finance economy where actuarial tables and mutual funds quietly power a comfortable middle class The midwest region's Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
+Why do rent prices cost less in Columbus? an insurance-and-finance economy where actuarial tables and mutual funds quietly power a comfortable middle class The midwest region's Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly., and OH's regulatory environment also play a role.
-Your budget will stretch further here than in most cities we track.
+Expect pricing that won't surprise you relative to the rest of the country.

 Practical Advice for Columbus